apostrophecms/apostrophe-documentation/howtos/adding-fields-to-all-pieces.md

 **This won't quite work.** The reason is that the `addFields` option set for each subclass overrides it.

+Another problem is that we wind up with "Pieces" on the admin bar.
+If we configure a module in `app.js`, Apostrophe assumes we want to use that module, not just extend it to create new modules.

-Instead, we'll write a `beforeConstruct` function in `lib/modules/apostrophe-pieces/index.js`.
+So instead, we'll write a `beforeConstruct` function in `lib/modules/apostrophe-pieces/index.js`.
 The great thing about `beforeConstruct` is that it is *called for the subclasses first*.
 That means that by the time it is called for us, *all the fields for the subclass are already in `addFields`*.
 We can simply prepend our own:

 ```javascript
 // THIS WILL WORK!